 Blancpain’s most classic collection, Villeret, personifies customers’ roots and embodies their initial aesthetic choices.
 The clarity of dials, sleek lines, and the finesse of double-stepped cases of each model express the essential with timeless elegance.

 The Fifty Fathoms collection, first introduced in 1953, is specifically designed for divers, researchers, and underwater photographers.
-All these models have a water-resistant level up to 91 meters.
+All these models have a water-resistant level of up to 91 meters.

 11. Ulysse Nardin